The truth is, SCH found me.

 People with disabilities are just like everyone else; we just do some things differently.
 Isn’t diversity what makes the world around us so great?
 I want to be able to use my experiences with disability to bring awareness to situations where the disabled may be treated poorly just because they are disabled.
 I will fight for people to see the worth in those with disabilities.

 In India, people with disabilities are looked down upon by a large portion of society, for various reasons.
-They are often considered part of the lower class.
-They are not looked upon with the worth that they have; they are looked upon as burdens.
+They are often considered part of the lowest class by default, and even more so if they do not have families.
+In certain religions, their births are seen as punishment for wrongdoings of the parents.
+They are not looked upon with the worth they have; they are looked upon as burdens.
 They are often abandoned at birth, or some time thereafter, even if their family loves them, yet can no longer care for them.
 There are not many resources for people with disabilities in India, though this is beginning to change.

 There are, of course, other factors in play here.
 But for these reasons, as well as somewhat simplifying my goal of covering the children and young adults yet to be sponsored at SCH, I am going to work by groups.
 This is not to belittle or minimize a particular disability that a child or young adult may have; it is a simplification of my advocacy, so that those children who still need sponsors can be made visible.
 It raises awareness about those specific disabilities, as well.
 I feel this is the most effective way for me to do what I plan to do.
 I hope this post will serve as a summary for what my plans are, as well as to serve as a jumping-off point for readers.